-35 mm Photography On Nicephore Niepce’s Territory
+35 mm Photography on Nicephore Niepce’s Territory

+35 mm photography with a vintage manual lens.
+Now you’re talking.
 Yesterday we went to Bièvres, a small “country” village south of Paris.
 It is famous for being the hometown of Nicephore Niepce, who invented Photography in 1824.
 Thank you, Nicephore!
 (Boy!
 I like that first name, I wish I’d named my son after him).
 In Bièvres, you will find his museum and the world’s oldest photo lab.
 A new and bigger museum will soon be built.
 But we didn’t go there in order to visit the museum.
 Instead, I benefited from the myriad vintage cameras on display (like these old Nikkormat camera per below) in order to buy a … fixed focal 35mm f:2 Nikkor O lens!

 I am also thankful to my friend Olivier Saint Léger for recommending that lens to me.
-Olivier is pictured above in a shot taken with another fixed lens marvel: the Nikon 50mm f1:4 fixed focal lens.
+Olivier is pictured above in a shot taken with another fixed lens favourite: the Nikon 50mm f1:4 fixed focal lens.
 Olivier and I have “founded” the Paris Photo ‘non-club’ in order to organise photo outings in Paris.
 There will be one next Wednesday, join us if you can!